-It wasn’t until the founding of the Department of Transportation in 1966 that our modern version of daylight saving time began.
-The dates for when the US springs forward (the second Sunday of March) into daylight saving time or falls back (the first Sunday of November) to standard time are enshrined in federal law and were most recently changed in 2005.
+The current dates for when the US springs forward (the second Sunday of March) into daylight saving time or falls back (the first Sunday of November) to standard time are enshrined in federal law and were most recently changed in the Energy Policy Act of 2005.

-Earlier this year, the Senate unanimously passed the Sunshine Protection Act, which would move the US to permanent daylight saving time.
-However, the bill has not received a vote in the House of Representatives.
+The US Senate unanimously passed the Sunshine Protection Act in 2022, which would move the nation to permanent daylight saving time.
+The bill has not received a vote in the House of Representatives.

-In 1974, a Department of Transportation study into the effects of daylight saving time found no conclusive difference in energy usage, on crime, travel times, or trade during the time shift.
+In 1974, a Transportation Department daylight saving time study found no conclusive difference in energy usage, crime, travel times, or trade during the time shift.
 A separate report on whether the practice increased traffic fatalities involving school children was inconclusive.

-In 2008, a Department of Energy study showed energy consumption was reduced by 0.02% due to daylight saving time.
+In 2008, an Energy Department study showed energy consumption dropped 0.02% due to daylight saving time.
 The study also showed no “measurable impact” on vehicle gas consumption.

-An academic study cited in a report by the Congressional Research Service found evidence of some increase in heart attacks during transitions to or out of daylight saving time.
+An academic study cited in a Congressional Research Service report found evidence of some increase in heart attacks during transitions to or out of daylight saving time.

-One goal of daylight saving time is to reduce the number of days with fewer hours of daylight during working hours.
+One goal of daylight saving time is to have more days with sunlight during working hours.

-The amount of daylight an area gets in the US differs quite a bit based on where it’s located.
-Cities in the northern reaches of the US tend to get more dark days, or days with less than 10 hours of daylight in a year.
-Where a city is located in a time zone matters too.
-Sunrises and sunsets are later the further west a city is located in a time zone, for example.
-Daylight saving time has an impact on when those daylight hours occur, whether daylight is more during working hours or not.
+The amount of daylight an area gets differs based on its location.
+Northern cities tend to get more dark days, or days with less than 10 hours of daylight in a year.
+A city’s location within a time zone matters, too.
+The further west a city is in a time zone, the later its sunrises and sunsets will be.

-Shifting to permanent daylight saving time would hit some cities more than others.
-A place like Bangor, Maine would have 98 more sunrises after 7 a.m. if it was on permanent daylight saving time.
-But Washington, DC, which is further to the west than Bangor, would get 44 more sunrises after 7 a.m.
+Shifting to permanent daylight saving time would affect some cities more than others.
+Bangor, Maine would have 98 more sunrises after 7 a.m. if it were on permanent daylight saving time.
+But Washington, DC, which is further west than Bangor, would get 44 more sunrises after 7 a.m.